 RoT is the process for Trainers to be formalised recognised in the role, as set out by the GMC.
 This applies mostly to Trainers in Secondary Care; as GP Trainers are already approved by an existing processes.
 For those GPs who are not approved GP Trainers but are in one of the GMC Named-Trainer roles, they are asked to complete the RoT forms on SOAR.

-For detailed information around RoT, please visit the Scottish Trainer Framework website.
+For detailed information around RoT, please visit the Scottish Trainer Framework section on the Scotland Deanery website.

 Information about RoT processes on SOAR is available on our RoT section.

 The individual in each organisation with legal responsibility for the system of revalidation and who makes the revalidation recommendations to the GMC.
 They are the Executive Medical Directors of NHS health boards in Scotland, in most cases.
 For trainees, it is the medical director of NES.

 Process of renewing a doctor's licence to practice.
 Comprises 5x annual appraisals, within which MSF and PSQ must be submitted as part of their supporting information for one of the appraisals (though not necessarily for the same appraisal).

 Significant Event Analysis.
 Review and evaluation of a significant event.

 An event which may be unintended or unexpected, but may also reflect a planned approach to a clinical or organisational issue.
 The majority of SEAs do focus on events which could or did have a less positive outcome, but the approach can equally be used to analyse and reflect on examples of high quality care or organisational development.